LuckyPray/DexKit/doc-source/src/en/guide/home.md

 How about that?
 Isn't it easy!

-Now, with the powerful performance of `DexKit`, you can quickly locate obfuscation.
+Now, with the powerful performance of `DexKit`, you can quickly locate obfuscated methods, classes and co.

 Next, let's learn how to use `DexKit`.